gergo-/missed-optimizations/README.md

 These functions should be compiled identically.
 The condition is equivalent to `6 * 12 <= p1 < 7 * 12`, and the two signed comparisons can be replaced
-by a single unsigned comparison:
+by a subtraction and a single unsigned comparison:

 ```
     sub r0, r0, #72